 Where do I pay my bill?

 The Bursar Office keeps an account of your bill for tuition, room, and board.
 Payments on your account may be made online or directly to the Bursar’s office, located on the main floor of the Gatliff Building.
-Staff in the Bursar’s office also issue parking permits and cashes personal checks.
+Staff in the Bursar’s office also cashes personal checks.

 Where can I get answers to my questions about residence life?